-The engine could now be stripped completely, starting with its auxiliaries: The carburettors were removed and sent to a specialist company for a full overhaul.
-The inlet manifolds were found to be badly corroded and leaking and would have to be replaced.
+The engine could now be stripped completely, starting with its auxiliaries:

+The carburettors were removed to be replaced with tripple Webers and matching inlet manifolds.

 The exhaust manifolds were removed and discarded as they were to be replaced by stainless steel items.

 The dynamo was removed to be completely overhauled by our own electrical department.

-The starter motor was discarded to be replaced by a modern geared unit.
+The starter motor was discarded to be replaced by a